Earth Corporation

 6. Turnover rate/retention rate

-Turnover rate for full-time employees (leaving the company for personal reasons ) *2 Non-consolidated % - - - - 1.5
+Turnover rate for full-time employees (leaving the company for personal reasons) *2 Non-consolidated % - - - 1.5 2.9

-*2 2021 data: Calculated based on the number of full-time employees leaving the company for personal reasons in 2021 / number of employees registered as of December 31, 2021 x 100%.
+*2 The 2022 data is calculated as the number of full-time employees who voluntarily left the company during 2022 divided by the number of employees as of December 31, 2022, multiplied by 100%.

 7. Work environment